 Do you know about the popular website snopes.com?
 The site describes itself as “the internet’s definitive fact-checking resource.”
-It was founded by David Mikkelson and his wife Barbara in 1994 as a means whereby people can fact check stories and urban legends that seem a little too far-fetched to be true.
+It was founded by David Mikkelson and his wife Barbara in 1994 as a means whereby people can fact check stories and urban legends that seem a little too farfetched to be true.
 I have visited the site several times over the years in my attempts to verify some of the fantastical stories that permeate Christian sermons, devotional books, and websites.
-Sadly, I’ve found that many of the best stories, stories that a preacher or a writer can use to really make hay, simply never happened.
+Sadly, I’ve found that many of the best stories, stories that a preacher or a writer could use to really make hay, simply never happened.
 I recently ran across one such story, called “The Price of a Miracle,” about a little girl who had a sick brother.

 As the story goes, an eight-year-old girl (in some versions her name is “Tess”; in others it’s “Sally”) overhears her mother and father talking about her fatally ill little brother (in some versions he’s “Andrew”; in others he’s “Georgi”).
 The girl hears her father say about the brother, “Only a miracle can save him.”
-This prompts the little girl to go to her bedroom, count the money in her piggybank, sneak out of the house, and carry her money down to the corner drugstore.
+This prompts her to go to her bedroom, count the money in her piggybank, sneak out of the house, and carry her money down to the corner drugstore.
 (One version of the story goes into great detail about the drugstore being a Rexall’s Drug Store that was located six blocks away and had a big red Indian Chief sign above the door.)

 After trying for several minutes to get the pharmacist’s attention, the little girl finally resorts to loudly banging a quarter on the counter.
 Annoyed, the pharmacist interrupts the conversation he is having with another man (in one version the other man is his brother from Chicago), walks over to the girl, and asks, “What do you want?”
 The little girl answers, “My brother is sick and is going to die.
 My daddy says only a miracle can save him.
 How much does a miracle cost?”
 With compassion in his voice, the pharmacist replies, “I’m sorry, we don’t sell miracles here.”